Q. When may I apply for housing?

 Q. Do all rooms have private bathrooms?

 A. No. Masur, Madison and Ouachita Halls have suite-style bathrooms.
-Bayou Suites and the
+Bayou Suites, University Suites, and

 University Commons have a blend of private and semi-private bathrooms.
 The apartment